-Faculty Director, American Indian Law and Policy Center
+Faculty Director, Center for the Study of American Indian Law and Policy

 Judge Haskell A. Holloman Professor of Law